 The internet has revolutionized how people research and plan RV trips.
 Not too long ago you had a campground directory to show you a few different options where you were headed.
 It's not uncommon to pull into a campsite after a long day on the road only to find out that it isn’t anything like the brochure showed.
-With the internet, you can view user photos of a campsite, read about accommodations, and check out reviews.
+With the internet, you can view user photos of a campsite, read about accommodations, and check out reviews and forums.

 Seeing a review from someone that has already been to the park is one of the best ways to get an accurate assessment of what staying at an RV park is like.
 You may not feel like sifting through tons of different websites to get the reviews you want but no worries: here's a list of the three best websites for RV park reviews.

 RVBuddy is full of plenty of RV parks and reviews and is a great tool for finding a great campground.
 RVBuddy divides the United States into six distinct geographical locations on its homepage, such as the Southeastern region.
 You hover the cursor over the region where you’re intending to go, and a drop-down menu will reveal the states in that region.

 From there, you click on whatever state you’re traveling to in order to get to that state’s particular page.
 On that page, you will find several different RV parks and campgrounds along with their respective reviews.
 Another helpful feature of the site is their Reviews by Route section.
 If you don’t know where you’ll be heading, use the Reviews by Route section to navigate to specific highways or interstates.
 You can submit your own reviews the help grow the site even larger.